 A few decisions can be delayed in some cases, such as paint colors.
 But to keep on schedule and ensure that the products are onsite when needed, we ask that all fixtures and materials decisions be made prior to the start of construction.

 We discourage this as much as possible.
 We cannot warranty fixtures purchased by the homeowner.
 If repairs or parts replacements are needed, the entire project grinds to a halt while you, the homeowners, chase down the replacements.
 There are some exceptions to this, but we can go over this during the planning phase.

 Do you charge for estimates?

 The detail level on some projects is so great that we cannot produce an accurate estimate without spending as much as 20-30 hours on the plans.
 In cases such as this, we do ask for a small estimate fee that insures us of your earnest commitment to the project.
-We tell you up front what this fee will be.
-Should you accept the proposal, the estimate fee is credited toward balance.
+We tell you upfront what this fee will be.
+Should you accept the proposal, the estimated fee is credited toward the balance.

 However, we will provide without cost a budget proposal for any project of any scope, based on such guidelines as square footage.
 This is useful for determining if the project is within range of your spending goals.

 How do I begin thinking about my remodeling project?
-Is there a way to get a "ballark" figure for the project before seeing you?
+Is there a way to get a "ballpark" figure for the project before seeing you?

-An excellent general guide can be found on the Remodeling magazine's website.
-The report is entitled "Remodeling: Cost vs. Value" and can be assessed at www.remodeling.hw.net.
+An excellent general guide can be found on Remodeling magazine's website.
+The report is entitled "Remodeling: Cost vs. Value" and can be assessed at https://www.remodeling.hw.net/cost-vs-value/2018/.